24 Delicious Books About Food to Devour in 2024

 With the Fire on High

-This book is perfect for a list of books similar to Lessons in Chemistry because the two main characters have so much in common.
+This book reminds me of Lessons in Chemistry because the two main characters have so much in common.
 Both are trying to balance career and parenthood and both are chefs!
-And as books set in high school go, this one is five-stars.

 Heartless by Marissa Meyer